 Chronic lymphocytic inflammation with pontine perivascular enhancement responsive to steroids (CLIPPERS) is an uncommon and only recently described disorder characterised by infiltration of the brain by inflammatory cells.
 It has a predilection for the pons, with fairly characteristic curvilinea...

 Chronic otomastoiditis (COM) should be considered a separate entity from acute otomastoiditis, and is defined as persistent or recurrent inflammation of the middle ear and mastoid, lasting usually for a minimum of 12 weeks, and resulting in permanent perforation of the tympanic membrane.

-The exact incidence and prevalence is unknown.
-It is most commonly seen in amateur and professional sports players where head contact is common (e.g...
+The exact incidence and prevalence are unknown.
+It is most commonly seen in amateur and professional sports players where head contact is common (e.g. box...